microsoft/OCR-Form-Tools/README.md

 ## Contributing

-There are many ways to contribute to OCR Form Labeling Tool -- please review our [contribution guidelines](CONTRIBUTING.md).
+There are many ways to contribute to Form OCR Testing Tool -- please review our [contribution guidelines](CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com)